 - Financial Review 100% of paid claims were re-adjudicated (by complete file load and re-priced against independent data source) electronically to determine aggregate ingredient cost discounts and average dispensing fees.
 Specialty drug products were re-priced using drug specific discount guarantees.
-This process included validation of CVS Caremark's average wholesale prices (AWP) used in the financial reconciliation. - Invoice Reconciliation Review-100% of paid claim costs less member out-ofpocket costs were aggregated by auditors and compared to amounts invoiced to the State.
+This process included validation of CVS Caremark's average wholesale prices (AWP) used in the financial reconciliation. - Invoice Reconciliation Review-100% of paid claim costs less member out-of-pocket costs were aggregated by auditors and compared to amounts invoiced to the State.

-For the period of January 1, 2019-December 31, 2019, CVS Caremark reported to the state that they had missed their dispensing fees on Retail 30 brands and Retail 30 generics as well as their guaranteed discount rates for Retail 30 generics and Retail 30 brands, and specialty brands contracted with the State of Tennessee.
-CVS Caremark reimbursed the State \$2,373,071.32 via check on April 6, 2020 as they are contractually required to reimburse the State Group Insurance Program dollar-for-dollar for any underperformance of their guarantees.
+For the period of January 1, 2020-December 31, 2020, CVS Caremark reported to the state that they had missed their guaranteed discount rates for Retail 30 brand drugs, 90-day brand and generic drugs, generic drugs at mail order, and specialty brand drugs contracted with the State of Tennessee.
+CVS Caremark reimbursed the State \$5,192,915.07 via check on May 11, 2021 as they are contractually required to reimburse the State Group Insurance Program dollar-for-dollar for any underperformance of their guarantees.
 Aon auditors calculated similar discount fee and dispensing fee misses and noted that the variances were "within auditors' tolerance."
-Regarding the Invoice Reconciliation Review, a comparison of gross claim costs less member-out-of-pocket amounts to invoiced amounts billed to the State confirms that CVS Caremark invoicing accurately reflects actual the State's utilization for the audit study period to within \$0.00 (i.e. no variance was noted).
+Regarding the Invoice Reconciliation Review, a comparison of gross claim costs less member-out-of-pocket amounts to invoiced amounts billed to the State confirms that CVS Caremark invoicing accurately reflects the State's utilization for the audit study period to within 0.002%.
+Auditors observed that the performance guarantee report (for non-specialty categories) provided for the audit did not match the original performance guarantee report on which CVS Caremark issued payment.
+In response to auditors' inquiry, CVS Caremark indicated that the difference between the reports is due to a timing issue.
+There are slightly more claims in the performance guarantee report provided for the audit which increased the total aggregate net shortfall amount.
+CVS Caremark agrees that an additional \$25,774.13 is due to the State.
+Benefits Administration will ensure prompt payment of this amount due to the State.